-During the 2022 West Virginia Legislature's Regular Session House Bill 4566 was passed and signed into law by the Governor.
-This legislation created the Economic Enhancement Grant Fund.
+During the 2022 West Virginia Legislature's Regular Session, House Bill 4566 was passed and signed into law by the Governor.
+This legislation created the Economic Enhancement Grant Fund (EEGF).
 This fund is governed, administered and accounted for by the directors, officers and management of the Authority.
 The legislation authorized the Authority to make grants to cover all or a portion of the costs of water, sewer, economic development or tourism projects.
-At the 2022 Second Extraordinary Session, House Bill 217 was passed and signed into law by the Governor.
-This legislation provided the Authority \$250,000,000 from the Coronavirus State Fiscal Recovery Fund to fund the eligible projects.
+During the 2023 West Virginia Legislative's Regular Session House Bill 2024 was passed and signed into law by the Governor, appropriating \$53,000,000 to the Authority for the EEGF for fiscal year ended June 30, 2024.
+During the 2024 West Virginia Legislative's Regular Session Senate Bill 200 was passed and signed into law by the Governor, appropriating an additional \$50,000,000 to the Authority for the EEGF for the fiscal year ending June 30, 2025.

-The Authority receives no appropriations from the State; however, as the State is able to impose its will over the Authority, the Authority is considered a component unit of the State.
+The State is able to impose its will over the Authority, therefore the Authority is considered a component unit of the State.